b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Too Sacred.md

 > *When I considered that request, I remembered many such incidents which had been whispered in confidence to me over the years.
 But those seemed ==too sacred to share== in a worldly way, especially to the benefit of a commercial venture.
 Besides, what would be the validity of isolated stories of life after life without supporting testimonies of witnesses?*

-&mdash; *[Life after Life](https://www.churchofjesuschrist.org/study/general-conference/1987/04/life-after-life?lang=eng&id=p6#p6)*, Elder Russell M. Nelson Of the Quorum of the Twelve Apostles, General Conference April 1987
+— *[Life after Life](https://www.churchofjesuschrist.org/study/general-conference/1987/04/life-after-life?lang=eng&id=p6#p6)*, Elder Russell M. Nelson Of the Quorum of the Twelve Apostles, General Conference April 1987

 &nbsp;

 > *As a special witness of Jesus Christ, I testify that He lives!
 I also testify that the veil of death is very thin. ==I know by experiences too sacred to relate== that those who have gone before are not strangers to leaders of this Church.
 To us and to you, our loved ones may be just as close as the next room—separated only by the doors of death.*

-&mdash; *[Doors of Death](https://www.churchofjesuschrist.org/study/general-conference/1992/04/doors-of-death?lang=eng&id=p43#p43)*, Elder Russell M. Nelson Of the Quorum of the Twelve Apostles, General Conference April 1992
+— *[Doors of Death](https://www.churchofjesuschrist.org/study/general-conference/1992/04/doors-of-death?lang=eng&id=p43#p43)*, Elder Russell M. Nelson Of the Quorum of the Twelve Apostles, General Conference April 1992

 &nbsp;